 The Center on Religion, Culture & Conflict (CRCC) focuses critical attention on the complex ways in which cultures and religions interact in moments of crisis and conflict.
 We encourage scholarly understanding and conversation about the most problematic, and often tragic, intersections where religions and cultures meet.

-CRCC to lead Northern Ireland Peace Trip and Conference
+CRCC to lead Ireland Peace Tour and Conference in January 2014

 Build Peace with the Friends of the CRCC